-Landauer also creates representational pieces inspired by the music she listens to, or that of her two adult children.these feature a central figure in a context of playful color and pattern.
-They feature musical icons, text, and archival photographs surrounded by playful geometric acrobatics. they reference art from decades past, from sixties pop art through the graphic style of the eighties with a contemporary twist.
+Landauer also creates representational pieces inspired by the music she listens to, featuring a central figure in a context of playful color and pattern.
+Musical icons, text, and archival photographs are surrounded by playful geometric acrobatics.
+They reference art from decades past, from sixties pop art through the graphic style of the eighties, with a contemporary twist.

-Landauer studied illustration in New York City and today lives in Westport, Connecticut.
-She has worked in both print and textile design, as well as magazine illustration.
+Nancy Landauer studied illustration in New York City and today lives in Westport, Connecticut.